VersusCenter

 Cons

-Lightroom's superior cloud integration, affordable pricing, and broader ecosystem appeal make it the better choice for most photographers, though Capture One remains unmatched for professional studio and RAW processing work.
+Lightroom's superior cloud ecosystem, AI features, lower price, and broad appeal make it the better choice for most photographers; Capture One wins only for dedicated studio tethering workflows.

 Capture One